radar/guides/patterns.md

 > [Isolate](https://github.com/jbarnette/isolate) which do a great job of
 > managing a complex version manifest for many gems.

+If you want to allow prereleases and regular releases use a compound
+requirement:

+    # gemspec
+    spec.add_runtime_dependency 'library', '>= 2.0.0.a', '< 3'

+Using `~>` with prerelease versions will restrict you to prerelease versions only.

 ### Requiring RubyGems

 Summary: don't.